Frederick North, Lord North: Resignation

 This modern American silver medallion commemorates the motion of no confidence against North on 27 February 1782 to end the American War of Independence.
 North resigned a month later.

 North was the second British prime minister to be forced out of office by a motion of no confidence; the first was Sir Robert Walpole in 1742.
 North resigned on 20 March 1782 on account of the British defeat at Yorktown the year before.
 In an attempt to end the war, he proposed the Conciliation Plan, in which he promised that Great Britain would eliminate all disagreeable acts if the colonies ended the war.
 The colonies rejected the plan, as their goal had become full independence.

 In April 1782 it was suggested in cabinet by Lord Shelburne that North should be brought to public trial for his conduct of the American War, but the prospect was soon abandoned.
 Ironically, the war began to turn in Great Britain's favour again in 1782 through naval victories, owing largely to policies adopted by Lord North and the Earl of Sandwich.

 The British naval victory at the Battle of the Saintes took place after the government's fall.
 Despite predictions that Gibraltar's fall was imminent, that fortress managed to hold out and was relieved.
 Great Britain was able to make a much more favourable peace in 1783 than had appeared likely at the time when North had been ousted.
 In spite of this, North was critical of the terms agreed by the Shelburne government which he felt undervalued the strength of the British negotiating position.

 Post-premiership

 Fox–North coalition

 In April 1783 North returned to power as Home Secretary in an unlikely coalition with the radical Whig leader Charles James Fox known as the Fox–North Coalition under the nominal leadership of the Duke of Portland.
-George III, who detested the radical and republican Fox, never forgave this supposed betrayal, and North never again served in government after the ministry fell in December 1783.
+George III, who detested Fox, never forgave this supposed betrayal, and North never again served in government after the ministry fell in December 1783.
 One of the major achievements of the coalition was the signing of the Treaty of Paris, which formally ended the American War of Independence.

 The new prime minister, William Pitt the Younger, was not expected to last long, and North, a vocal critic, still entertained hopes of regaining high office.
 In this he was to be frustrated, as Pitt dominated the British political scene for the next twenty years, leaving both North and Fox in the political wilderness.